Inner West: Post-war migration and gentrification

-Council mergers

-In the early 2010s, the New South Wales Government explored merging various local government areas to create larger councils within Sydney.
-In 2013, the Independent Local Government Review Panel (ILGRP) initially proposed a merger of the six inner west councils - Burwood, Strathfield, Canada Bay, Ashfield, Leichhardt and Marrickville, into a single council that would govern almost all of the inner west region.
-Alternative mergers were also proposed, such as one between Auburn, Burwood and Canada Bay, or between Burwood, Canada Bay, Strathfield and Ashfield.
-The final proposal was for Ashfield, Leichhardt and Marrickville to merge into one council, and Burwood, Strathfield and Canada Bay to merge into a second council.
-In the event, the merger between Burwood, Strathfield and Canada Bay was abandoned after a court challenge in the New South Wales Land and Environment Court brought by Strathfield Council.
-The merger between Ashfield, Leichhardt and Marrickville went ahead in 2016, forming the new "Inner West Council", but in a December 2021 ballot a majority of voters in the merged council voted to de-merge the three councils.

 Geography

 The geography of the Inner West is defined by the southern catchments of the Parramatta River, the northern boundary of the region, and the northern catchment of the Cooks River, the southern boundary.
 The western boundary of the region is near the source of the Cooks River.
 The Hume Highway approximately follows the ridgeline between the two catchments.

 In this region, Parramatta River widens via a series of bays and transitions into the drowned valley that forms Sydney Harbour.
 This forms a series of large bays along the southern shore, the largest of these being (from west to east) Homebush Bay, Hen and Chicken Bay and Iron Cove.
 The presence of these bays have had a significant effect on patterns of development in the region and the placement of infrastructure such as roads and railways.

 In between the two rivers, the topography is characterised by rolling hills intersected by shallow valleys through which waterways flow to the two rivers, including Iron Cove Creek, Hawthorne Canal (formerly Long Cove Creek), Whites Creek and Johnstons Creek.
 These waterways have been drastically altered since the late 19th century by the means of concrete lining.
 In the 1860s iron Cove Creek was a freely flowing waterway which in places broadened into ponds that made excellent and picturesque swimming holes.
 It is now barely a trickle lined by residential areas, parkland and fast-food restaurants.